DaanTacoSchool/security2-caps-community-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.

 ## Docker
+note: requires composer

 This app is dockerized.
-To use this with docker (without having to install node or npm etc.) run the following commands:
+To use this with docker (without having to install node or npm etc.) run the following commands: on linux:

-on linux:
-run `$ docker build -t capscommunity . ` to build the image and, run `$ docker run -p 8080:80 capscommunity` to run the app (with debug info use `-d -p` instead of `-p` to hide debug info).
-The app will be available on `localhost:8080` .
+Run `docker-compose build` in project root to build.
+Then run `docker-compose run --rm client npm install` to install npm in container.
+Lastly to start the container run `docker-compose up` by default this displays debug info. to hide debug info append ` -d `.

 ## Development server